 Early School Years (6-8-year-olds): Education, Experience, Excitement

 As our young New Londoners enter this early school age, they become more interested in concrete learning.
-We find this the perfect time to start learning how to read Hebrew, how the prayers go together, how Shabbat and kashrut work, and so much more.
-And now we can use their learning to build on the fun!
+We find this to be the perfect time to start learning how to read Hebrew, how the prayers go together, how Shabbat and Kashrut work, and so much more.
+With more information under our belts, we can use our learning to build on the fun!

 The B’nei Mitzvah Journey (9-13-year-olds): Taking Ownership